High-intensity discharge lamp

 High-intensity discharge lamps (HID lamps) are a type of electrical gas-discharge lamp which produces light by means of an electric arc between tungsten electrodes housed inside a translucent or transparent fused quartz or fused alumina arc tube.
-This tube is filled with noble gas and often also contains suitable metal or metal salts.
+This tube is filled with noble gas and often also contains suitable metal or metal salts, which emit the desired spectrum of light when excited (such as mercury, sodium, or sodium iodide).
 The noble gas enables the arc's initial strike.
 Once the arc is started, it heats and evaporates the metallic admixture.
 Its presence in the arc plasma greatly increases the intensity of visible light produced by the arc for a given power input, as the metals have many emission spectral lines in the visible part of the spectrum.
 High-intensity discharge lamps are a type of arc lamp.

 Brand new high-intensity discharge lamps make more visible light per unit of electric power consumed than fluorescent and incandescent lamps, since a greater proportion of their radiation is visible light in contrast to infrared.
 However, the lumen output of HID lighting can deteriorate by up to 70% over 10,000 burning hours.

 HID bulbs are commonly used in vehicle headlamps.